digitaltrails/ddcutil-service/README.md

 and DDC connectivity when first called, whereas `ddcutil` starts from scratch each time it is run.

 The service is written in C.  It has very few dependencies (glib-2 and libddcutil) and is consequently quite easy to build.
+Compared to other implementations of similar services, the code for `ddcutil-service` is quite compact and the abstractions are relatively shallow.
+Providing you know C and a little about glib-2, the code should be quite easy to follow.

 Once built, running the executable should make a ddcutil service available on the D-Bus Session-Bus.
 Any type of D-Bus client can be used to interact with